tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

-In the tumult, I caught glimpses of the pinpoint of yellow light growing brighter and brighter, until it was like the sun shining down on me.
+In the tumult, I caught glimpses of the pinpoint of yellow light growing brighter and brighter, like sun shining down on me, or perhaps the light at the end of the tunnel.

-I’m certain that at some point I felt a hand tugging on my collar, but at what point, and whose, I couldn’t possibly say.
+I’m certain that I felt a hand tugging at my collar, but at what point, and whose, I couldn’t possibly say.

-When I awoke, I was lying on the sandy shores of the Island.
+When I awoke, I was lying on the shores of the Island.